Weimax Wines & Spirits

 The firm has had its ups and downs, hopefully now in one of those "up" directions.

-Their famous "logo" of the "Don" (see the poster on the left) was created back in the 1920s.
+Their famous "logo" of the "Don" (see the poster above) was created back in the 1920s.
 The firm, at that time, was big on commissioning its own art work and an artist named George Massiot-Brown came up with the "Don."
 This mysterious figure is wearing a hat one might see in Spain, while dressed in a cape more commonly worn in Portugal or by super-heroes.
 It's become a major advertising icon all around the Iberian Peninsula and throughout Europe.

 We recently had a sensational Fino Sherry from this firm.
 I had read a good review in a Spanish wine guide of this wine, so I bought a bottle.